-After all requested items needed for verification are processed by the Student Financial Services Office, you will receive a financial aid award letter.
+After all requested items needed for verification are processed by the Office of Financial Aid, you will receive a financial aid award letter.
 Your financial aid award letter will list your offered financial aid for the entire academic year (fall through spring or spring only).
 Offered financial aid awards are contingent upon full-time enrollment (12 credits for undergraduates) and are based on your academic level, estimated cost of attendance, and need as determined by the FAFSA.
 If your enrollment changes, we will prorate your financial aid awards through the 25th day of the semester.

 Our primary method of communication is through mail and your SFC email address.
 As a new transfer student, we will mail you a copy of your financial aid award letter once your financial aid offer is determined.

 Act on your transfer student financial aid awards: